tmprk/ufc-data-scrape/README.md

 than saving 5000+ fighters from ufcstats directly.

 ***Disclaimer: This is for educational and non-commercial purposes and projects.
-I tried to add some time between each request..***
+I tried to space out requests to not spam their server...***

 ## Example json output (complete data [here](https://raw.githubusercontent.com/tmprk/ufc-data-scrape/main/data/data_2023-01-16_06-03-35.json))